Metroid77/ClonePac/README.md

 And the Back side:
 ![ConePac](https://raw.githubusercontent.com/Metroid77/ClonePac/master/JPG/ClonePac_Back_small.jpg)

 You can etch you PCB yourself.
-Find some instructions how to dow this on Youtube, like this one:
+Find some instructions how to do this on Youtube, like this one:
 [![Circuit Skills: Circuit Board Etching](http://img.youtube.com/vi/tWnfnt2rNO0/0.jpg)](https://www.youtube.com/watch?v=tWnfnt2rNO0)

+Components you need:
+* a piece of single sided PCB for etching (see video)
+* a 24LC16B/P I2C Serial EEPROM
+* 7way 2mm pitch Receptacle (female) header
+* 3K3 5% 0.5W resistor
+* a good soldering iron with a small tip
+* a mulimeter to find the errors by soldring